The archive

 The tax wrapper

 Gift Aid adds 25% to every UK donation for free.
-Most donors either don't claim it or don't understand why it exists.
-Here's the full picture of how tax relief on giving works, and where the real money is.
+Most donors don't claim it or don't understand why it exists.
+Here's how giving tax relief really works.

 22 April 2026 · 7 min read